Dice Roller Calculator

 Welcome to the Omni dice roller calculator!
 The perfect tool for when you can't find the right number of dice for your favorite board game.
 It supports up to 15 dice and 20 different types of dice, including all the ones used in Dungeon and Dragons, so, don't worry, you can use it as a DND dice roller.
 Are you feeling lucky?
 Let's roll some dice!

-If you are want to calculate the probability of a particular result when throwing dice, checkout our dice probability calculator.
+If you want to calculate the probability of a particular result when throwing dice, check out our dice probability calculator.

 This random dice roller calculator supports twenty types of dice

 You're probably very familiar with the standard form of dice that is the shape of a cube, with its dots such that every opposite face adds up to seven.
 Of course, we use other three-dimensional shapes as dice so that you can generate more or fewer numbers with each throw.
 This dice roller calculator supports an amazing 20 different dice shapes.
 Let's explore them.

 - 3 sided dice - a rounded-off triangular prism.
 This die is long, and you throw lengthwise.

 - 4 sided dice - a tetrahedron.
 Each face is an equilateral triangle.

 - 5 sided dice - a triangular prism.
 The prism is thin so that it can either land on both a face or an edge.

 - 6 sided dice - a cube.
 The classic die where each face is a square.

 - 7 sided dice - a pentagonal prism.
 Used in the seven-player version of backgammon.